 What do you need to dry your carpet?

 If you find that it’s just your carpet that’s wet many of these above things will not apply.
 But you will need to act fast to limit the spread of mold.
 Rent a wet extractor or carpet cleaner and run it over your carpet to suck up the better part of the moisture.

-Do want to run a dehumidifier and some large fans pushing the air out to help the carpet dry faster.
-It may be tempting to just run two dehumidifiers to remove the moisture from the air but the best thing you can do is to suck up the water with a carpet cleaner of some kind.
+You will want to run a dehumidifier and some large fans pushing the air out to help the carpet dry faster.
+It may be tempting just to run two dehumidifiers to remove the moisture from the air, but the best thing you can do is to suck up the water with a carpet cleaner of some kind.

 Mold can begin to form within 72 hours of being on a carpet.